 The BOA has big decisions on the horizon with a brand new Superintendent of Schools, lessons to digest from the COVID-19 pandemic and management of the $147 Million voters approved to spend on school improvements, district-wide.
 Barry Altshuler, Leah Collister-Lazzari and Angela Wilcox will remain in their positions.
 Board President, Penny Kazmier and Gavin Newman are not seeking reelection.
 Incumbents, Sandra Ficke-Bradford and Mike Shackleton are among those who will be on the April 6th, 2021 ballot.

-To help inform our decisions on election day, we’ve reached out to all on the list candidates which, in addition to the incumbents, includes Thomas J. Mitoraj, Lauren Berkowitz Klauer, Jonathan Matta, Erin Chan Ding, Robert Windon, William Betz, Alex Michael Strobl, Steve Wang, Maggie McGonigal and Katie Karam.
-We’ll be sharing each profile between now and election day.
+To help inform our decisions on election day, we’ve reached out the list of candidates which, in addition to incumbents Sandra Ficke Bradford and Mike Shackleton, includes Thomas J. Mitoraj, Lauren Berkowitz Klauer, Jonathan Matta, Erin Chan Ding, Katie Karam, Malgorzata McGonigal, William Betz, Robert Windon and Steve Wang.
+The election is coming up on April 6, 2021.

 Meet the Candidate: Katie Karam